sbabic/swupdate/doc/source/sw-description.rst

 ::

-		embedded-script = "<LUA code">
+		embedded-script = "<Lua code">

 It must be taken into account that the parser has already run and usage of double quotes can interfere with the parser.
 For this reason, each double quote in the script must be escaped.

-That means a simple lua code as:
+That means a simple Lua code as:

 ::